sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/get-started/sb-howto.md

 openssl x509 -in certificate.der -inform DER -out certificate.pem -outform PEM
 ```

-This converts certificate.der to a PEM-formatted file called certificate.pem.
+This converts `certificate.der` into PEM-formatted file `certificate.pem`.

 ### Step 3: Enroll the Certificate in the UEFI/BIOS

 - Restart Your Computer:
-  - Enter your UEFI/BIOS setup by pressing a key such as F2, Del, or Esc during startup (refer to your system's manual if needed).
+  - Enter your UEFI/BIOS setup by pressing F2, Del, or Esc during startup (refer to your system's manual if needed).
-- Navigate to the Secure Boot or Security Section:
+- Navigate to the *Secure Boot* or *Security* Section:
-  - Look for a menu labeled "Secure Boot," "Security," or similar.
+  - Look for a menu labeled *Secure Boot*, *Security*, or similar.
 - Enroll the Custom Key:
-  - Find an option like "Manage Keys," "Enroll Key," or "Add Certificate".
+  - Find the key/certificate management option such as *Manage Keys*, *Enroll Key*, or *Add Certificate*.
-  - Choose the file selection option and locate your certificate file (use certificate.der or certificate.pem based on your firmware requirements).
+  - Choose the file selection option and locate your certificate file (use `certificate.der` or `certificate.pem` depending on your firmware requirements).
   - Follow the on-screen instructions to enroll the key.

 ### Step 4: Enable Secure Boot

 - Locate the Secure Boot Setting:
-  - Within the UEFI/BIOS menu, find the Secure Boot option.
+  - Within the UEFI/BIOS menu, find the *Secure Boot* option.
 - Enable Secure Boot:
-  - Change the setting to “Enabled”.
+  - Change the setting to *Enabled*.
   - Save your changes and exit the UEFI/BIOS setup.
 - Reboot:
-  - Your system will now check the OS image signature against the enrolled certificate during boot
+  - Your system will now check the OS image signature against the enrolled certificate during boot.

 ## ISO Image